Updated July 24, 2019

 The incredible challenges of investing during this period led to the development of tactical asset allocation strategies to capture the many market shifts.

-Research shows that we are nearing the end of a major market, fixed income, and credit cycles that began in 1981, nearly 40 years ago.
+Research shows that we are nearing the end of major market, fixed income, and credit cycles that began in 1981, nearly 40 years ago.
 The proximity of this shift creates urgency to improve upon tactical strategies, particularly trend identification.
+So too does the possibility that the Central Banks will drive more and more of the global debt structure into negative returns.
+In that case, something else will have to give, possibly asset prices and inflation.

-Additionally, we have far more fund choices than were available during the previous cycle.
-Our fund baskets are more diversified, which makes adapting to shifts in domestic and international equities, fixed income, real estate and commodities markets that much easier for investors.
-Investors also enjoy greater exposure to future growth opportunities.
+We also have far more fund choices than were available during the previous cycle.
+Our fund baskets are more diversified, which makes adapting to shifts in domestic and international equities, fixed income, real estate and commodities markets that much more critical for investors.

 The chart shows back tested results for the Full Market Cycle beginning with the Bear Market in September 2007 and continuing through the most recent month.
 Dividends are included.
 The table, also produced by the Tactical Model, shows month by month and annual returns together with summary statistics.